Children's care management centre, Truro Health Park, Infirmary Hill, Truro TR1 2JA

-Before the appointment we will send you forms to complete and will also send a form to your child’s school to complete (if they are home-schooled please talk to us about this and we will try and gather further information from another person who knows them instead).
+Before the appointment we will send you forms to complete and will also send a form to your child’s school to complete.
+If they are home-schooled please talk to us about this and we will try and gather further information from another person who knows them instead.
 It is important that we have this information before the appointment as we cannot complete our assessment without it.

-Following this appointment, there are a number of possible outcomes:
+Following this appointment, there are a number of possible outcomes.

 Following any additional assessments, we will discuss our assessments in our multi-disciplinary team meeting; we will then contact you by telephone to discuss the outcome (this can take a few weeks).
 The team will also consider whether other factors may be impacting on your child’s presentation, such as concentration and inattention, coordination, language, learning or life experiences.

-If your child is under 5.5 a multiagency diagnostic panel will meet to review the information that has been gathered and a conclusion reached.
-You will be advised of the outcome on the telephone
+If your child is under 5.5 a multi-agency diagnostic panel will meet to review the information that has been gathered and a conclusion reached.
+You will be advised of the outcome on the telephone.

 Once we have told you about the outcome of the assessment by telephone (or face to face on the day), we will send out the reports to you.
 You can then contact us to request a follow-up meeting if you have any questions or would like further advice about supports available for you and your child.

-As we are an assessment service, we cannot offer any further support or intervention / treatment.
+As we are an assessment service, we cannot offer any further support or intervention or treatment.
 However, we will try and signpost you to services who might be able to offer the help that you need.